JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - The hidden rooms On the ship were cooL
   - The dining room was cool
   - I liked it a lot and had a memorable experience
+* Dungeon Warfare 5-10-2020 I bought this on iphone the other day for like $2.99 on Matei's recommendation (though he implied it would be no good on iphone) but damn this is an amazing game!
+I think I will be able to beat it!
+5-13-2020 I just got 1.5mil XP on one endless mode.
+Its great fun even though I dont typically love strategy games I have really enjoyed tower defense games in the past and this one really hit home for me.
+* Volgarr the Viking 5-22-2020 I beat the first checkpoint of Volgarr the Viking today!.  its stupid hard and you know what ... it DOESNT LET YOU SAVE!?!?!?!
+Apparently since I looked at the forums you can skip levels you've beaten before at least.
+The checkpoints are really far away from one another.
+But strangely since you have unlimited continues at checkpoints I really didnt feel cheated or frustrated.
+It is super satisfying to play and they justify it by saying that the satisfaction you will get is enormous by beating it.
+Now They also say this game you will remember the layout of the levels more than most any other game and I think they are right, but there is a fine line because some games like 3d games with huge sprawling levels I may remember them sometimes but only because they were simple shapes or because the level was incredibly too hard.
+Otherwise though you just speed through games like that and people dont appreciate the work that went into your levels.
+I like the idea of making it satisfyingly hard but also like the idea of letting people progress and not holding them back.
+I think they should have documented the level skip in the tutorial and if so I think I would have given a thumbs up to this being a great example of a super difficult game with a great continue structure.
+If it had limited lives I absolutely would have returned it.
+Update: Later today I beat the first level!
+So proud!
+So Satisfying!
+And believe it or not they actually did document that level skip int he tutorial!
+They just put it at the end of the level so you would only know about the trick once you beat the first level.
+Its a magical game actually.
+I'm very happy about it.  oh and you have to beat the first boss after beating the second harder half of the whole level (there are like 3 parts that I still dont have down to a science yet) the first boss is huge and incredible looking and the designers intentionally made the bosses and the screen after you beat the

 # Lists of Games #

+## NES Games ##
+1. Wizards & Warriors
+2. Wizards & Warriors 2
+3. Super Mario 2
+4. Super Mario 3
+5. Teenage Mutant Ninja Turtles
+6. Zelda 2
+7. Rygar
+8. Dragon Warrior
+9. Double Dragon 2 The Revenge
+10. Castlevania
+11. Contra

+Interesting Lesser Known Games

+8. Mr. Gimmick
+9. Kickle Cubicle
+10. Lolo 1,2,3
+12. Felix The Cat
+13. Amagon (super quirky and tough)
+16. Rollerball
+17. Snake Rattle & Roll
+18. Faxanadu

+1. Rygar, Amagon, Wizards & Warriors (quirky and tough) (Amagon is kind of buggy)
+2. Dragon Warrior 1 & 4 are cool
+3. Castlevania & Contra & Teenage Mutant Ninja Turtles

 ## Some of the best games ever ##